hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 ### Steady Frame
 Which activities are designed as steady frames based on the formal definition and how?
+- what actually is a steady frame?
+- test execution temrinal window is steady frame?
+- display of test results is designed as steady frame

 *C. M. Hancock Real-Time Programming and the Big Ideas of Computational Literacy Massachusetts Institute of Technology, Massachusetts Institute of Technology, 2003*

 ### Impact on distances
 How do the activities affect the different distances: temporal, spatial, semantic?

+- which activities?

+- temporal
+  * is very important
+  * fast feedback on test results
+  * so the developer knows which exact change caused the break

+- spatial
+  * distance on screen
+  * when using Webstorm distance is smaller
+  * when using second screen distance is high (but ok)
+  * popup over code would be much nicer
+  * depends on setup of the user

+- semantic
+  * not high
+  * in good setup, no clicks required to see effect

 *D. Ungar and H. Lieberman & C. Fry Debugging and the Experience of Immediacy Communications of the ACM, ACM, 1997, 40, 38-43*